Tuesday, December 19, 2023

 By José Alberto Hermosillo

-“Smoke Sauna Sisterhood” is a stunning and powerful documentary, insightful and poetic, reflecting on women and other transcendental topics affecting their womanhood.
+“Smoke Sauna Sisterhood” is a stunning and powerful documentary, insightful and poetic.
+It reflects on women and other transcendental topics affecting their womanhood.

 Deep in the woods, where the rivers and clear waters converge, naked women talk about a wide variety of topics inside the smoky sauna.
 The foggy filters accentuated the light and distorted the images.
 Many women are photographed through shadows.
 Others are faceless or in close-ups to create a deeper connection with the audience.
 Their nudity makes us feel their vulnerability, but their voices and body language generate the image of strong women and stoicism.